DOI-ONRR/doi-extractives-data/_downloads/federal-revenue-by-location.md

     permalink: /downloads/
 ---

 > There are two types of federal-revenue-by-location datasets available on this site.
 One includes offshore data, and the other includes onshore data.
-We have versions of these datasets available for both calendar year and fiscal year 2013, and they are both accounting year data.
+We have versions of these datasets available for calendar years 2004 through 2013, and fiscal years 2004 through 2014.
+They are both accounting year data.

 Download calendar year data: